 We've got a new addition to our suite of games that's gaining popularity and taking the poker world by storm!
 Drumroll please!
-Six Plus Hold'em is coming in September to Americas Cardroom!
+Six Plus Hold'em is now at Americas Cardroom!

-Six Plus Hold'em is a variation of Texas Holdem with fewer cards used.
+Six Plus Hold'em (also called Short Deck Holdem) is a variation of Texas Holdem with fewer cards used.
 The gameplay is the same, with a couple minor exceptions.
-Namely, we remove 2s, 3s, 4, and 5s from the deck, and a couple changes in the hand ranking order.
+Namely, we remove 2s, 3s, 4s, and 5s from the deck, and a couple changes in the hand ranking order.

 - High card

 - Straight (low straight is A6789 and a high straight can still be made normally)

 - Straight Flush

 Notice the differences are a 3 of a kind beats a straight and a flush beats a full house.

 With fewer cards, the possibilities of making stronger hands increases dramatically, making Six Plus Holdem an action-packed game!